TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> Integrity is the ability to stand by an idea. ~ Ayn Rand
+> One beam, no matter how big, cannot support an entire house on its own. ~ Chinese Proverb